-These assessments can determine whether someone has autism (i.e. diagnostic assessment).
-They are also useful for individuals who have previously been diagnosed with autism but are now wanting an updated assessment and additional information (e.g., to assist with funding applications or support planning) (i.e. review assessment).
+These assessments can determine whether someone is on the autism spectrum (i.e. diagnostic assessment).
+They are also useful for individuals who have previously been diagnosed but are now wanting an updated assessment and additional information (e.g., to assist with funding applications or support planning) (i.e. review assessment).

 An autism assessment takes around 4 to 6 hours and is typically conducted over the course of one day.
 Verbal feedback is generally provided on the day of the assessment, although will be provided on an alternate date if the clinician needs to seek additional information.
 A comprehensive report outlining the assessment results and recommendations is provided within 4 to 6 weeks of the assessment appointment.